Quick Answer

 Keep VAT process as operational context, not contract risk allocation.
 OSS is optional and works through one Member State of identification.
 If you choose an OSS scheme, declare all supplies covered by that scheme via the OSS return.
 OSS returns are additional to regular VAT returns.
 EU OSS materials also reference record-keeping, invoices, and bad-debt-relief rules.

-Keep placeholders in working notes such as "Add current threshold after verification" and "Add current filing window after verification."
+Keep VAT thresholds and filing windows in working notes as pending official verification.
 Do not treat OSS status, invoice status, or VAT filings as proof of ownership, indemnity scope, or termination rights.

 Before approval, confirm all of the following in one document set: